ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

   potentially subject to revision, this is the version of your thesis that you will defend and that your presentation slides should reflect.

-- **Defense Presentation Slides and Demonstration Video Due: March 24**: Submit through a provided Google Form the final version of the defense presentation slides and the artifact demonstration video.
+- **Defense Presentation Slides and Demonstration Video Due: March 27**: Submit through a provided [Google Form](https://forms.gle/fmRjqJ9Hi73SrhJX7) the final version of the defense presentation slides and the artifact demonstration video.

 - **Final Thesis Due: May 3**: Submit through a tagged release in GitHub the final version of your undergraduate senior thesis.
 Upload the final PDF of